crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 ### Auto Prepend File mode

-To enable the `auto prepend file` mode, you can run the following command that will modify nginx configuration:
+To enable the `auto prepend file` mode, you can run the following command that will modify and reload nginx
+configuration:

     ddev crowdsec-prepend-nginx

+To disable the `auto prepend file` mode, please restart:

+    ddev restart

 ## Commit message

-In order to have an explicit commit history, we are using some commits message convention.
+In order to have an explicit commit history, we are using some commits message convention with the following format:

-See [here](https://karma-runner.github.io/6.3/dev/git-commit-msg.html) for more information.
+    <type>(<scope>): <subject>

+Allowed `type` are defined below.
+`scope` value intends to clarify which part of the code has been modified.
+It can be empty or `*` if the change is a global or difficult to assign to a specific part.
+`subject` describes what has been done using the imperative, present tense.

+Example:

+    feat(admin): Add css for admin actions

 You can use the `commit-msg` git hook that you will find in the `.githooks` folder :